Papiex/ChessProject/README.md

 There are three different menus in the program.

-See the three drop-down menus below for an example of each menu option.
+🠋See the three drop-down menus below for an example of each menu option🠋

 <details>
   <summary><b>MAIN MENU</b></summary>